 The scope of work in this theme area to address the federal priorities include:

-Develop, maintain and contribute technologies and capabilities to respond in the event of an emergency in Canada or abroad, including:
+- Developing, maintaining and contributing technologies and capabilities to respond in the event of a radiological or nuclear emergency in Canada or abroad.

-- Contribution to scientific bases for the Federal nuclear emergency response, including planning, preparedness, training and evaluation of response readiness.
+- Contributing to scientific bases for the federal nuclear emergency response, including planning, preparedness, training and evaluation of response readiness.

 - Developing decontamination methods for people, environment and infrastructure, and developing diagnostic tools and medical countermeasures for the treatment of contaminated people.